MockbaTheBorg/RunCPM/readme.md

 If building for Teensy and ESP32, please read the entire document, as there is more information below.

+## Experimental Platforms

+RunCPM now has experimental support for the STM32F4DISCOVERY board (https://www.st.com/en/evaluation-tools/stm32f4discovery.html).
+This support is preliminary and some programs are already working fine.
+I suspect the issues are related either to the SD Card library or probably lack of available memory, so it will need more testing.
+The SD card can be plugged to a LCD/SD board from Kentec (EB-STM32F4DISCOVERY-LCD).

 ## Building

 RunCPM builds natively on Visual Studio.